followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/20 Implementing Templates/25 Master-Detail UI Example.md

-A common use case of templates is the detail section of the [master-detail UI](/Documentation/Guide/Widgets/DataGrid/Master-Detail_Interface/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) widget.
+A common use case of templates is the detail section of the [master-detail UI](/Documentation/Guide/Widgets/DataGrid/Master-Detail_Interface/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) control.
 Consider the following code, in which the detail section nests another **DataGrid** whose controller gets the `data.OrderID` free variable as a loading parameter.

     <!--Razor C#-->
     @(Html.DevExtreme().DataGrid()